 Flexible payment options

 Insurance companies typically offer annual premium payments.
 Starting your own business may cause you to be financially stretched; making you incapable to pay for your annual workers’ comp insurance coverage.
-Some insurance companies like AmTrust Financial offer flexible payment options like pay as you go.
+Some insurance companies like AmTrust Financial offer flexible payment options like pay-as-you-go.
 This payment option allows monthly payments for your workers’ comp insurance coverage.
 It also allows the combination of other insurance coverage for your employees.

 Bundling Options Offered by the Insurance Company

 Every business requires different insurance coverage.
 To fully protect your employees and business from various potential liability claims and financial losses, it is highly suggested to get additional insurance coverage.
 It is best to find a reliable insurance company that knows and understands what your business needs.
-Get the service of an insurance company that offers bundling options of insurance coverage your business requires.
+Get the service of an insurance company that offers bundling options for the insurance coverage your business requires.
 Bundling different insurance coverage is often more cost-effective and time-saving.

 Network of Healthcare Providers

 The insurance company’s network of health providers should be considered when it comes to choosing the best insurance company that offers workers’ comp coverage.
 It is recommended to get an insurance company with a wide network of healthcare providers.
 It is extremely beneficial for your employees to have accessible healthcare providers in times of occupational accidents and sickness.